FydeOS/overlay-rpi/README.md

 # Introduction
 This document describes how to build and run Google Chromium OS on Raspberry Pi, from its source code and the board overlay hosted in this repository.

-This overlay can be used to build a Chromium OS image with Xorg/X11 as the graphics stack.
-As Google moved off from X since Chrome OS release 57, this overlay targets and was tested against the release 56 of Chromium OS.

 This overlay and the document has been tested against Raspberry Pi 3 by the Flint team.
 It may also work on Pi 2 but is not tested, you are welcome to test it and send feedback.

 ## About this repository
 The code and document in this repository is the result of works by the people of the Flint team.
 We previously worked on this overlay internally and released a few disk images for Raspberry Pi to the public.
 Now we open this to the public.

+### Branches in this repository
+There was a big change regarding the graphics stack in Chrome OS.
+Before release 57, Xorg/X11 was used.
+Beginning from release 57, Chrome OS moved to the Freon graphics stack, which is a modern display system developed solely for Chrome OS by Google.

+There are currently two branches in this repository, x11 and master, for these two different graphics systems.

+* x11 - This branch can be used to build a Chromium OS image with Xorg/X11 as the graphics stack.
+As Google moved off from X since Chrome OS release 57, this overlay targets and was tested against the release 56 of Chromium OS.

+* master - this branch can be used to build a Chromium OS image with Freon as the graphics stack.
+It has been tested against release 59 & 60.
+You are welcome to test it with future releases and send feedback and/or PRs.

+The build processes of these two branches on different Chromium OS releases are almost identical.
+Major differences are regarding which Chromium OS release version code to fetch and local directory to store them.
+It is mentioned in this document at appropriate steps.

-## Goal of this repository
+### Goal of this repository
 * To provide a open source code base that everybody can use to build and improve Chromium OS for Raspberry Pi.
 * To make as less change to the original Chromium OS code and process as possible, so that people can study and get used to the Chromium OS development process.
 We may provide scripts later to ease the process.